KWLL: History

 On February 17, 2017, Waller Broadcasting filed for an extension of the Special Temporary Authority allowing KFRO-FM and its three sisters to remain silent for an additional 180 days.
 The application also stated that a buyer had been found for the station, and was expected to announce a deal to transfer the four stations licenses, pending F.C.C. approval, within the next 30 days.

 On July 3, 2017, KFRO-FM returned to the air (simulcasted by KLJT) as "Fun Radio 102.3 & 95.3", rebirthing the former CHR/Top 40 format it had as "The Breeze".

 On October 31, 2017, the license transfer from Waller Broadcasting to East Texas Results Media was granted for KFRO-FM and its three sister stations, KZXM, KMPA, and KLJT.
 The deal was consummated on March 8, 2018, at a purchase price of $1.2 million.

-On June 10, 2019, East Texas Results Media filed to transfer the license of KFRO-FM and its three sister stations to Educational Radio Foundation of East Texas, who in turn has applied to turn all four facilities non-commercial.
+On June 10, 2019, East Texas Results Media filed to transfer the license of KFRO-FM and its three sister stations to Encouragement Media Group, who in turn has applied to turn all four facilities non-commercial.
 The Foundation broadcasts Christian programming.

 "Fun 95.3 & 102.3" left the air in mid-July 2019, pending transfer of the licenses.

 The sale of KFRO-FM and its three sister stations was consummated on October 8, 2019, with ERFET officially taking control of the licenses and facilities.
 ERFET has announced that KFRO-FM will no longer simulcast KLJT once it returns to the air, breaking the simulcast that had been in place for over a decade.

-Educational Radio Foundation of East Texas announced that they would launch a full service Christian teaching format on both KFRO-FM and KZXM, branded as "The Well".
+Encouragement Media Group announced that they would launch a full service Christian teaching format on both KFRO-FM and KZXM, branded as "The Well".
 The new format launched on April 20, 2020.

 On July 22, 2022, the station changed its call sign to KWLL.

+The Well format was moved exclusively to 94.3 KZWL on April 4, 2025.
+Concurrently, 95.3 now becomes a simulcast of "Lift Worship" 91.3 KGLY in Tyler, significantly increasing the footprint of Encouragement Media's Contemporary Worship format over the Tyler-Longview area.
+With the change, Encouragement Media requested and was granted a new call sign to the current KELW.
+91.3 KGLY becomes this facility's third different simulcast partner with a signal originating from the Jacksonville-Tyler side of the market, and returns a music format to 95.3 after 5 years of broadcasting spoken word.